KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 further customize your installation.

-Also see the `LoaderAndLayerInterface` document in the `loader` folder of the Vulkan-Loader repository for more information about loader and layer operation.
+Also see the `LoaderAndLayerInterface` document in the `loader` folder of the VulkanSC-Loader repository for more information about loader and layer operation.

 #### Linux Uninstall